A Tribute to our Founder Linda Phelps

 As a result, Linda presented a proposal to the owners of the French Family of Companies asking them to consider providing the seed funding to create a multi-purpose, multi-capable grief resource center.
 This center would bring together a wide array of professionals, peer support groups, first responders, members of the faith-based community, hospice and others to serve this broad base of needs.
 In addition, this center would offer training, workshops, seminars and direct one-on-one professional support counseling for individuals and families.

 When the Grief Resource Center opened its doors in October 2016, Linda’s vision became a reality and the demand for the services offered has not ceased to grow ever since.
-Her legacy continues, even after her recent retirement—and those who follow her are building on the incredible base she built for all we serve—now and in the future.
+Her legacy continues, even after her retirement.